 With your moving team, start unpacking and setting up what you can!
 You likely will leave your employees’ boxes for them to unpack, but this is a good time to start setting up common area furniture, meeting rooms, and workstations.
 Use this time to make the space your own, as well as set up functional equipment like printers, copy machines, phones, and computers.

+Step 17.
 Double-check that everything works

-Walk through the new space and make sure that everything works.
+Conduct a thorough walkthrough the new space and make sure that everything works.
 You’ll want to keep an eye out for:

 - Bathroom appliances